 But working as an art assistant can also be a thankless and monotonous job.
 It could involve coloring in prints of Gilbert & George’s genitals for eight hours a day, as Jake and Dino Chapman did; painting thousands of colored dots for Damien Hirst like Rachel Howard; or working on the same piece over five months, only to have it binned by Jeff Koons and told to start over, as painter John Powers experienced.
 It’s hard work by anyone’s standards.

-Not only is an artist assistant expected to possess a wide skill set, work odd hours, be extremely discreet, efficient, expert at solving problems, and juggle multiple projects at once, they receive no recognition for the pieces they make, earn low salaries and usually aren’t entitled to sick days or vacation pay.
+Not only is an artist assistant expected to possess a wide skill set, work odd hours, be extremely discreet, efficient, expert at solving problems, manage the portfolio website and juggle multiple projects at once, they receive no recognition for the pieces they make, earn low salaries and usually aren’t entitled to sick days or vacation pay.

 We decided to look behind the smoke and mirrors of the art world and find out what it’s really like being an artist assistant.
 Amy Houmøller, assistant to Ryan Gander for a little over a year, tells us about her experience working for one of the freshest names in contemporary British art, and her advice for someone wanting to start as an assistant themselves (hint: networking helps).